 This paper presents a general equilibrium model of the labor market in which an unemployed worker's decision to stop search, and enter a state of nonparticipation, is made in a non-stationary environment.
-Nonstationarity arises because each time a worker decides to search, and is unsuccessful, this decreases the worker's self-confidence, and subjective belief about the probability of future success.
-In contrast, most existing models maintain stationarity, and instead use exogenous stochastic shocks to generate transitions into nonparticipation, for instance shocks to the value of household production, or shocks to the job-finding rate.
-The particular mechanism highlighted in our model, changing selfconfidence, has not been discussed in the search literature, and in fact is ruled out in standard search theory by the assumption that workers know, with certainty, their objective abilities.
+Non-stationarity arises because workers are uncertain about their probability to find a job; each time an unemployed worker decides to search, and is unsuccessful, this decreases the worker's self-confidence, and subjective belief about the probability of future success.
+The particular mechanism highlighted in our model, changing self-confidence, has received little attention in the search literature.
+Instead, most existing models maintain stationarity, and use exogenous stochastic shocks to generate transitions into nonparticipation, for instance shocks to the value of household production, or shocks to the job-finding rate.
 If uncertainty and learning are modelled at all in search models, it is usually uncertainty regarding market conditions, e.g., the shape of the wage offer distribution.
-In contrast, our model assumes that individuals are uncertain about themselves when they enter the search process, lacking knowledge about their abilities relative to those of competing applicants.
-We also assume that workers rationally update beliefs about themselves based on search outcomes.
+We make the alternative assumption that workers are uncertain about their abilities relative to other competing searchers.
+We also assume that workers rationally update beliefs about relative ability and job-finding chances based on search outcomes.
 These behavioral assumptions are consistent with findings from a companion experiment on search and learning, which we survey below when we introduce our model (Falk, Huffman and Sunde, 2006).